kmltml/emboard/Documentation/technical.md

 All other commands are ignored.

+MIDI Control change commands go through an additional layer of indirection we call _controls_.
+Controls keep the data about range and step of all parameters, so that it is not duplicated in MIDI module and in GUI.
+The midi control value within range 0..127 is translated to the floating point range of 0.0..1.0 and then into the appropriate range for the control.

 ## Voice Table

 Voice table is the central data structure of the system.
 It contains